cmu-sei/crucible/docs/blueprint/index.md

 18. **Organizations:** Entities within an exercise with defined roles, responsibilities, and functions.
 20. **Owner Role:** Owner of the MSEL, can view and edit the MSEL, as well as perform all of the functionalities that the MSEL provides (e.g.: Add Teams, Add Integrations, Events, etc).
 21. **Player:** Centralized web interface where participants, teams, and administrators go to engage in a cyber event.
+22. **Player Apps:** List of applications accessible from the same Player view.
+23. **Player View:** These are the settings associated with building a view.
+A view can be edited, cloned, and deleted.
-22. **Steamfitter:** Gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and events which run against virtual machines during an event.
+24. **Steamfitter:** Gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and events which run against virtual machines during an event.
-23. **System Admin Permission:** Can add users to a team, as well as assign the required permissions.
+25. **System Admin Permission:** Can add users to a team, as well as assign the required permissions.
-24. **System Defined Data Fields:** Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.
+26. **System Defined Data Fields:** Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.
-25. **User Defined Data Fields:** These are added by the user on an as-needed basis.
+27. **User Defined Data Fields:** These are added by the user on an as-needed basis.
-26. **Viewer Role:** Can view the MSEL, but can't do any edits to it.
+28. **Viewer Role:** Can view the MSEL, but can't do any edits to it.